 5.3 Web Interface vs Graphical User Interface

-GUI (Graphical User Interface) is one form of UI (user interface) that allows users to interact with the program to perform needed commands.
-[5] Using GUI, the designer could easily control each pixel on the users' screen, the access direction and efficiently guide the user to view the information/pages the designer wants.
-Also, it can force the user to enter information before entering the next step by using the pop-up windows.
-[6] However, it makes users' operation flexibility become lower.
+GUI (Graphical User Interface) is one form of UI (user interface) that allows users to interact with the program to perform needed commands [5].
+Using GUI, the designer could easily control each pixel on the users' screen, the access direction and efficiently guide the user to view the information/pages the designer wants.
+Also, it can force the user to enter information before entering the next step by using the pop-up windows [6].
+However, it makes users' operation flexibility become lower.
 At the same time, it also takes longer for users to familiarize the system and operating methods.

 Web Interface is a kind of interface that requires the users to access via the web browser on their phone, computer or tablet.
 Compared with traditional UI, it provides users more flexibility and is accessible to updated.
 Users can access through any smart device with a browser.
 At the same time, because the webpage itself is stored on the service provider's server, developers got chances to update the web page easily without asking users to download any updates packages.